jseguillon/eye.awk/README.md

 Tiny awk script to improve kubernetes logs reading experience.

-Best when:
+Best for:
 * live tailing
-* reporting in CI
+* printing logs in CI

-Featuring :
+Features:
-* colours and higlights, colorblind-friendly palette
+* colours and higlights, colorblind-friendly palette is default
+* emojis 🔔
-* skip and stats
+* stats and filters
-* no dep but any awk, install with no root
+* install with no dependencies
 * easy to customize

 # Usage